bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

 release candidates.*

-- [Core Lightning 24.08rc2][] is a release candidate for the next major version of this popular LN node implementation.
+- [Core Lightning 24.08rc2][] is a release candidate for the next major version of this popular LN node implementation. {% assign timestamp="51:52" %}

-- [LND v0.18.3-beta.rc1][] is a release candidate for a minor bug fix release of this popular LN node implementation.
+- [LND v0.18.3-beta.rc1][] is a release candidate for a minor bug fix release of this popular LN node implementation. {% assign timestamp="52:33" %}

 ## Notable code and documentation changes